robocomp/robocomp/tools/robocompdsl/README.md

     	language Cpp;
     	gui Qt(QWidget);
     };

-You can simply write *implements Plane;*, ICE is the default middleware.
+You can simply write *requires Plane;* ICE is the default middleware.
 Now, let's use RoboCompDSL to generate our components.

     $ robocompdsl robocompdsl path/to/mycomponent/mycomponent.cdsl output/path